 ‘Where can we find him?’

 Hazard and Sunshine edged forward, wielding Bas as a kind of human shield.
 As they neared their potential recruit Hazard was able to scan his face.
-He’d never seen him without a beanie before was suddenly overcome by sympathy.
+He’d never seen him without a beanie before and was suddenly overcome by sympathy.
 If his hairline had receded that much by his early twenties he’d have been angry too.

 ‘Ahoy there,’ Sunshine sang with what Hazard and Bas thought to be rather reckless cheeriness.